ReDI-School/js-berlin-2021-spring/lesson01.md

 Open the console, and type in the following strings:

 * Your full name
+* Your favourite food
-* The name of your neighbor on the right
+* Name of your favourite book / tv series / anime

 ---